Using the Exported Package

 -

-Add the ThemeBuilder package in your application's
+Add the ThemeBuilder package into your application's

 package.json

-file:"dependencies": { ... "my-themebuilder-project-name": "file:./my-themebuilder-project-name" },
+file."dependencies": { ... "my-themebuilder-project-name": "file:./my-themebuilder-project-name" },

 The